wentaozhu/adversarial-deep-structural-networks/README.md

 Please cite our paper as Zhu, Wentao, and Xiaohui Xie.
 "Adversarial deep structural networks for mammographic mass segmentation." arXiv preprint arXiv:1612.05970 (2016).

-If you have any problems, please contact with me wentaozhu1991@gmail.com.
+If you have any questions, please contact with me wentaozhu1991@gmail.com.